 Since brook trout are not that heavy so most of the time the generic fly fishing pole and line can be used.
 The fishing pole that is about 5-6 feet long, will be enough.
 A thin fishing line with the 4-6-pound test is all that you need depending on the density of the water.

 You will need small bronze hooks either size 10 or 14.
 You can also use sinkers or bobbers as per your preference.
 Also, you may need to wade in the water so carry your wading boots along.
 You would also need a net and canvas creel to hold the fish once you catch it.
-A fly fishing sling bag can help you carry your tackle easily.
+The best fly fishing sling pack can help you carry your tackle easily.

 Brook Trout Bait

 A wide variety of live bait can be used to lure the brook trout.
 Brook trout eat small aquatic insects to non-aquatic insects.
-You can use earthworms, mayflies, fly larvae, grasshoppers, wax worms, minnows, and crickets etc. as live baits to lure brook trout.
-The type of bait use will also define the type of hook you need to use as well.
+You can use earthworms, mayflies, fly larvae, grasshoppers, wax worms, minnows, and crickets, etc. as live baits to lure brook trout.
+The type of bait used will also define the type of hook you need to use as well.

 Brook Trout Flies